WHAT TO DO

 When it's time for lunch, head to the Breizh Cafe at 109 rue Vieille du Temple in the Marais.
 Everything at the Breizh (Breton) is authentic and amazing - including its organic flour crepes and galettes that top many Parisians' lists for the best in the city.
 Go with a smoked herring and potato filled galette, then tuck into a matcha and white chocolate mousse filled crepe garnished with strawberries.
 For the best croque monsieur in town, hit the stylish Cafe Trama (83 rue du Cherche Midi) on the left bank.
 What makes this grilled ham and aged Comte cheese sandwich so perfect is that it's made with bread from the excellent Poujauran bakery and spiked with a pinch of truffled salt.
 If you fancy the ultimate French lunch - make your way to Chez Aline at 85 rue de la Roquette for jambon beurre, which is simply ham on a buttered baguette.
 If you have strong feelings for French onion soup as I do then be sure to stop in at Les Philosophes at 28 rue Vieille du Temple in the Marais.
 How can you not love a steaming bowl of onion soup - rich beef broth loaded with a soft sweet hash of sauteed onions under a cap of melted cheese floating on a crouton buoy.
 Another great place in the Marais is Clown Bar, located at 114 rue Amelot.
 The reason the beautiful art nouveau tiled interior of this extremely popular little restaurant has a clown theme is that it’s right next door to the Cirque d’Hiver (Winter Circus), the charming 1852 vintage theater where circuses once performed.
 Chef Atsumi Sota’s brilliant contemporary French small plate menu changes according to the season and the chef’s inspiration, but it’s consistently a superb showcase of the best casual contemporary French cooking in town.
 A fabulous little bistro not far from the Eiffel Tower is Au Petit Tonneau.
 Located at 20 rue Surcouf, it does an excellent blanquette de veau - a homelike classic of veal in cream sauce with mushrooms, onions and carrots.
 For outstanding oysters, try l’Huitrerie Regis at 3 rue de Montfaucon in the heart of Saint Germain.
 This tiny, no reservations raw bar serves some of the best oysters in the city and every customer is required to order at least a dozen, which come with really good bread and excellent salted butter.
 Wash them down with a glass of chilled French white wine.
 There are many exciting markets in Paris and I always enjoying visiting Marche Bastille at 8 blvd Richard Lenoir.
 If you only get to one open air street market in town, this is among the best.
 Its 150 plus stalls are piled high with fruit and vegetables, meats, fish, cheeses and seasonal specialities such as truffles.
 You'll also find a small amount of antiques.
 Another great spot is La Maison Plisson, located at 93 blvd Beaumarchais in the Marais.
 Framed by glass canopied wrought iron girders, this gourmet's dream incorporates a covered market style food hall filled with exquisite produce - meat, vegetables, cheese, wine, chocolate, jams, freshly baked breads and so much more.
 It also has a cafe that serves charcuterie, foie gras and cheese planks.

 There are many dinner options in the city and I would like to share some of my favorites.
 Located at 7 rue de la Bastille, Bofinger is one of the oldest and most popular brasseries in Paris.
 Grab one of the tables dressed in crisp white linen under the glowing art nouveau glass cupola and enjoy classic dishes such as the seafood choucroute, steak tartare or smoked haddock with spinach.
 Au Bon Accueil is a chic little bistro close to the Eiffel Tower at 14 rue de Monttessuy.
 I enjoyed the roast lobster with mushroom risotto and for dessert it was the citrus terrine with passion fruit sorbet.
 Note: they are closed weekends and reservations are essential.
 Le Bistrot Paul Bert delivers everything you could want from a traditional Paris bistro, that is why it's always crowded.
 The menu is torn straight out of the classic bistro playbook with options like steak frites, andouillette and souffle.
 The stocked wine cellar is impressive, as is the friendly and efficient staff.
 It is located at 18 rue Paul Bert and is closed on Sunday and Monday.
+Another solid spot is Alain Ducasse's Benoit at 20 rue Saint Martin.
+It has been tempting Parisians with its garlicky snails, slivers of beef cheek and jumbo profiteroles since 1912.
 A sentimental favorite of mine and one of the last authentic French gourmet bistros is Allard.
 Found at 41 rue Saint Andre des Arts in Saint Germain, it feels like home.
 The dining room is intimate with dark wood paneling, red leather banquettes and tobacco stained walls.
 The menu is traditional - do try the escargot and the duck with green olives.
 The wine list is extensive with varieties from Burgundy, Bordeaux and beyond.
 Located at 32 rue Saint Maur near Pere Lachaise cemetery in the eastern part of town is the excellent Le Servan.
 Chef Tatiana Levha’s cosmopolitan cooking reflects her French, Russian and Filipino background with dynamite dishes like the steamed baby clams in a chili spiked coriander fish sauce.
 The portions are generous and the atmosphere is lively.
 Note: it is closed on weekends.
 One of the best restaurants in all of Paris is Chef Pascal Barbot's L'Astrance.
 This triple Michelin starred institution for haute cuisine is located across the Seine from the Eiffel Tower at 4 rue Beethoven.
 Look beyond the complicated descriptions on the tasting menus and expect exquisite elements making up intricate plates that are as spectacular as the artworks in the Louvre.
 Note: reserve one to two months in advance.

 Another great place is Cafe de la Nouvelle Mairie, located at 19 rue des Fosses Saint Jacques in the Latin Quarter.
 Hidden away on a small, fountained square this cafe and wine bar is a neighborhood favorite.
 It serves blackboard chalked wines by the glass and delicious seasonal bistro fare from oysters to grilled lamb sausage over lentils.
 Found at 68 rue Vasco de Gama is Le Beurre Noisette.
 Filled with locals, it features dishes such as tender veal loin in brown butter sauce with homemade fries and caramelized pork belly with braised cabbage and apple.
 Do not miss Marrow, located at 128 rue du Faubourg Saint Martin.
 This small, neo bistro has a great atmosphere, delicious bone marrow and dynamite drinks - do try the house cocktail Vieux Rectangle (cognac, aperol, vermouth, bitters and absinthe).
 Note: it is closed on Sunday and Monday.
 Tucked away down an inconspicuous alley in the Marais (5 rue du Nil), Frenchie is a tiny bistro with wooden tables and old stone walls.
 It is always crowded and for good reason - the modern dishes prepared by chef Gregory Marchand are excellent.
 Be sure to reserve well in advance or arrive early to put your name on the list, then head across the street to Frenchie Wine Bar while you wait.
 L'Avant Comptoir de la Mer is a chic seafood tapas bar located at 3 Carrefour de l'Odeon in Saint Germain.
 Menu standouts include succulent oysters, herring tartine, cauliflower and trout roe, blood orange razor clams, roasted scallops and salmon croquettes - complemented by fantastic artisan bread, hand churned flavored butters, sea salt and olives.
 For a truly Parisian experience, head to L'Ete en Pente Douce at 8 rue Paul Albert.
 It is in a hidden square wedged between two flights of steep staircases on the back side of Montmartre, in an untouristy residential neighborhood.
 Enjoy the relaxed atmosphere, several glasses of wine and the potato and leek soup or maybe the veal stew with mushrooms.
 End the evening at the best ice cream shop in town.
 Founded in 1954, Berthillon is located at 29-31 rue Saint Louis en I'lle (the other island on the Seine).
 Its 70 plus all natural, chemical free flavors include pink grapefruit and raspberry sorbet, white chocolate with candied chestnuts and cappuccino ice cream.
 They also offer flavors of the season and are closed Monday and Tuesday.